 8th Pan American School for Young Neurologists

-The Eighth Pan American School for Young Neurologists will take place in Porto Alegre, Brazil from December 1-3, 2017.
-Young neurologists who are interested in training in the field of Movement Disorders, as well as those who already have some experience in Movement Disorders will be taught by an MDS-PAS international faculty of senior Movement Disorders specialists.
+The Eighth Pan American School for Young Neurologists took place in Porto Alegre, Brazil from December 1-3, 2017.
+Young neurologists who are interested in training in the field of Movement Disorders, as well as those who already have some experience in Movement Disorders, were taught by an MDS-PAS international faculty of senior Movement Disorders specialists.

-The School for Young Neurologists course includes several interactive educational experiences in large and small groups.
-Students will attend large lectures and panel discussions with question and answer sessions, will be involved in group presentations and case discussions, will participate in small group “patient rounds” with movement disorders patients and present their own video case-studies.
-The 2017 School topics will focus on clinical aspects of movement disorders as well as patient management issues.
-Students who have attended a School for Young Neurologists in the past are ineligible to apply.
+The School for Young Neurologists course included several interactive educational experiences in large and small groups.
+Students attended large lectures and panel discussions with question and answer sessions, were involved in group presentations and case discussions, participated in small group “patient rounds” with movement disorders patients and presented their own video case-studies.
+The 2017 School topics focused on clinical aspects of movement disorders as well as patient management issues.

-The aim is to increase general enthusiasm for Movement Disorders as an exciting discipline in the field of neurology, and to raise the level of expertise such that students will be able to better manage their patients in clinical practice.
-The interpersonal interactions will also facilitate the development of a network (community) of former School for Young Neurologists delegates as a vehicle for exchange of knowledge, experiences and possibly for collaboration.
+The aim was to increase general enthusiasm for Movement Disorders as an exciting discipline in the field of neurology, and to raise the level of expertise such that students would be able to better manage their patients in clinical practice.
+The interpersonal interactions also facilitated the development of a network (community) of former School for Young Neurologists delegates as a vehicle for exchange of knowledge, experiences and possibly for collaboration.